Working with Congress: Activist Milestone #9

 - Write, sign, or co-sign an op-ed on one of our issues (RESULTS can provide a draft for writing points).

-- Speak on a RESULTS Conference Call and talk about one of our issues and the importance of RESULTS’ work.
+- Speak on a RESULTS National Webinar and talk about one of our issues and the importance of RESULTS’ work.

 - Talk with the heads of the appropriate committee about one of our issues and let RESULTS know the results.